 This energetic power is especially conducive to activities like meditation.
 Those who have meditated at an energy vortex report feeling a heightened level of consciousness, tranquility, alignment, and purpose.
 Additionally, many have stated that while meditating at an energy vortex, they experienced a clear mind and engaged in profound self-reflection.
 Some have even said they left feeling as though their emotional wounds were healed and they felt physically lighter and more youthful.

 First, you need to pick the energy vortex you want to visit.
 For the purpose of meditating, many people visit one of the energy vortexes in Sedona, Arizona.
 Pick a time when there are fewer people, like early morning or later in the day, as you want it to be as quiet as possible.

 Once you arrive, look for a spot with fewer distractions and where you can be alone.
 This will allow you to focus on your meditation practice and the energy you are feeling.
-Sit on your meditation pillow and take three deep breaths.
+Sit on your meditation cushion and take three deep breaths.
 Prolong the inhale and exhale and feel it in your belly.
 If you prefer, lay down with your head on your meditation pillow and your arms beside you, palms up.

 Michele Mattix from Sedona Meditation Experiences tells visitors, “there is nothing to see with your eyes or touch with your hands.
 It is a mystery why the energy is here or exactly where it begins and ends, so let go of your logical mind and get into your heart”.

 If you meditate regularly, you may then want to continue your practice as you do at home.
 Alternatively, you can draw your attention to the energy around you.
 Imagine it swirling around you and coming up from the Earth like a tornado of healing energy.
 Then, ask the Universe a question for inspiration or a solution.
 Bring it up and then still your mind, seeing what comes up for you.